Conta Bemol MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it forces a re-sync and waits for completion.
-It distinguishes from sibling tools like openfinance_get_item_status by describing a different behavior.
+The description clearly states the action: forces a re-sync of bank connections and waits for completion.
+It specifies the HTTP method (PATCH) and behavior (polls up to ~60s).
+It distinguishes from siblings like openfinance_get_item_status and openfinance_list_connections by detailing unique functionality.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.